Catalyst (nonprofit organization)

 Catalyst Inc. is a global nonprofit founded by feminist writer and advocate Felice Schwartz in 1962.
 Schwartz also served as Catalyst's president for 31 years.

-Catalyst Inc. is a global nonprofit founded by feminist writer and advocate Felice Schwartz in 1962.
-Schwartz also served as Catalyst's president for 31 years.
-Catalyst has been described as a nonprofit research and advisory organization that works to advance women in business and focuses on women at work.

 Catalyst's stated mission is to "accelerate progress for women through workplace inclusion."
 Recent topics of focus include: board diversity; gender, race and ethnicity; inclusive cultures; LGBTQ; men and equality; the gender pay gap; sexual harassment; and unconscious bias.
 Catalyst also offers consulting services to supporter organizations seeking to improve workplace culture, diversity and inclusion, initiative outcomes and representation of women in their organizations.

 In addition to research activities, Catalyst has launched targeted initiatives to increase the number of women in leadership positions.
 These initiatives include Catalyst CEO Champions For Change, Catalyst Women on Board, Enlist Men's Support for Gender Equality, Men Advocating Real Change/MARC.
 Catalyst also presents Catalyst Awards and Catalyst Canada Honours to celebrate individuals and organizations that are positive role models for change.

 History

 Founding

+In 1945, Felice Schwartz, who was then still a Smith undergraduate, established the National Scholarship Service and Fund for Negro Students.
+Her organization helped link students of color with scholarships and financial aid, and lobbied colleges and universities to accept students of color.

-In 1951, after her father died, Felice Schwartz joined her brother Theodore Nierenberg to help turn around their father's failing business.
+In 1951, after her father died, Felice Schwartz joined her brother Theodore Nierenberg to help manage their father's manufacturing business.
 Married and a mother, Schwartz worked as the vice president of production until they sold the business for a small profit three-and-a-half years later.
 The experiences Schwartz gained while working and raising a family spurred her to found Catalyst in 1962 with the stated mission, "to bring to our country's needs the unused abilities of intelligent women who want to combine work and family."